1997-2004 Chevrolet Corvette

 The Corvette's factory radio isn't as cool as the rest of the car.
 Time to fix that.
 (Crutchfield Research Photo)

 Factory stereo system

 The C5's factory systems were available in two flavors; base and Bose®.
-The Bose Audio System came standard on the hatchback and convertible models, but it was optional on the hardtop model that appeared in 1999.
+The Bose Audio System came standard on the coupe and convertible models, but it was optional on the hardtop model that appeared in 1999.
 If your car has a Bose system, you'll find a Bose logo on the door speaker grilles.

 We haven't actually researched a hardtop with the non-Bose system, so if you're working with a hardtop model, you might be looking at some things we haven't seen.
 We think the basic door and speaker removal process is the same regardless, but we could be wrong.
 If we are, please share your knowledge in the comments section below.

 Replacing the stereo with a single-DIN (2" tall) or double-DIN (4" tall) isn't difficult, but there are some things to know before you start.
 For one, assuming your OnStar still works (unlikely), it won't anymore when you replace the factory radio.

 For another, radios of a certain size or depth will necessitate the removal of the factory radio's rear support bracket.
 This isn't hard, and the piece isn't important to anything other than the radio, but it's a permanent modification.
 When you're shopping for a new stereo on our site, we'll warn you if that stereo will require this modification.

 See that shiny metal support bracket?
 Some receivers will necessitate its removal.
 It's not a difficult job, but it is a permanent modification.
 (Crutchfield Research Photo)